mustafah/nd00333-capstone/starter_file/README.md

 We used `AUC_weighted` metric seems the one we got the best result with.
 For the training as mentioned above, we use:

 - n_cross_validations = 2 ( cross validation number to execute )

+  - We used this value to perform k-fold cross-validation, This parameter sets how many cross validations to perform, based on the same number of folds.
+In the following code, two folds for cross-validation are defined.
+Hence, two different trainings, each training using 1/2 of the data, and each validation using 1/2 of the data with a different holdout fold each time.

 - experiment_timeout_minutes = 30 ( max experiment timeout period )

+  - Seems a reasonable timeout period specially when choosing a fast compute clusters

 - primary_metric = AUC_weighted ( arithmetic mean of the score for each class, weighted by the number of true instances in each class )

+  - We used `AUC_weighted` metric seems the one we got the best result more than the other different metrics.

 ```python
 automl_settings = {